zckb/azuread-shibboleth-docs/README.md

 # Azure Active Directory single sign-on with Shibboleth Identity Provider 3 documentation and discussion
-The current documentation is available in .docx format by clicking **azuread-sso-shibboleth-idp-20180607.docx** and clicking the **Download** button.
+The current documentation is available in .docx format by [here](https://github.com/zckb/azuread-shibboleth-docs/raw/master/azuread-sso-shibboleth-idp-20180607.docx) clicking **azuread-sso-shibboleth-idp-20180607.docx** above and clicking the **Download** button.

 Raise an issue if you have any questions about implementing Azure Active Directory Single Sign-On with Shibboleth Identity Provider 3.
 We'll respond as soon as we can.